 Successful committees or groups have:

-- Sufficient skills, diverse community interests and perspectives.
+Sufficient skills, and diverse community interests and perspectives.
 A variety of member skills is needed to carry out the committee's mission effectively.
 Diverse community interests are needed to ensure proper representation.

-- Members' talents are fully utilized and their contributions recognized.
+Fully utilized members' talents and recognized their contributions.
 Committees often don't take advantage of their members' potential contributions.
 Also, committee members' contributions should be mentioned during meetings and noted in newsletters and press releases from time to time.